Navigation: Menu Commands > Options Menu >

 Print this Topic Previous pageReturn to chapter overviewNext page

-Displays a dialog box that allows you to specify up to 50 horizontal and/or vertical lines on an XY plot at specified constant X or Y values, or a circle with a constant radius or radial line at a fixed angle on a polar plot, or lines on a 1D plot as specified Y values.
+Displays a dialog box that allows you to specify up to 50 horizontal and/or vertical lines on an XY plot or a 2D view of 3D data at specified constant X or Y values, or a circle with a constant radius or radial line at a fixed angle on a polar plot, or lines on a 1D plot as specified Y values.
 Each line may have a distinct color, width, and style.

 You can click on the plot to select the location of a reference line.
 This feature is enabled when any control within the "At Value" box has the keyboard focus.